We’ve all heard it. Tons of jobs and not enough employees to fill them.

 Next year, an aviation pathway will be added, with PCHS coursework for Unmanned Aerial Systems (Drones) and Private Pilot training.
 Also being added: Teaching as a Profession 1 - which is an entry point to the Teaching as a Profession pathway; students will take this to prepare for PCCAPS coursework.

-All CTE and PCCAPS programs receive support from PCEF Donors - click here to take a look at the full list!
+All CTE and PCCAPS programs receive support from PCEF Donors - click here to take a look at all the programs funded last year!

 The next step for the Construction and Structural Systems pathway will also be added next year.
 Construction Management 2 will take these students to an even higher level of preparation - and not a moment too soon, according to Huntsman.